zahraghh/Two_Stage_SP/joss_paper/paper.md

 A user can change the case study's location, edit energy demands of buildings, modify the energy components' characteristics, change the energy configuration, and/or change the district energy system's charectrsitics.

 # Statement of need
-Optimizating sizing of district energy systems is one the present challenges in developing district energy systems [@mahmoud2020recent], especially with lack of open-source frameworks related to district energy systems [@klemm2021modeling].
-Therefore, a framwork that can help with downloading weather data, generating scenarios to consider uncertainties, and optimization of sizing is necessary in this field. research problem: in the vast  and [@pfenninger2017importance]
+Optimizating sizing of district energy systems is one the present challenges in developing district energy systems [@mahmoud2020recent], especially with the lack of open-source frameworks in the energy research field [@klemm2021modeling].
+Therefore, a framwork that can help with different stages of optimizing a district energy system is valuable. research problem: in the vast  and [@pfenninger2017importance]